 Daily coal and equipment washing at collieries in the upper Afan Valley turned the water black.
 An abandoned coal mine alongside the Pelenna discharged pollutants into the river at times of heavy rains, turning the water orange; This eventually found its way to the River Afan.
 These sources of pollution limited the species and size of fish that could survive in the Afan until the pollution was abated.

 Fishing rights to the Afan and its tributaries are owned by the Afan Valley Angling Club, a private club who allow fishing by permit only.
 This site has no relationship to the club, although the author is a lifetime Club member.

 Life Chairman of the Afan Valley Angling Club, Glan Williams, fought tirelessly for many years to have the sources of pollution removed and the Afan water quality improved.
 Glan was one of the nicest people you could meet, and a fitting tribute can be found on the East bank of the River Afan, near Afan Argoed Country Park.

 There are numerous great stretches and pools of the Afan for fishing.
-Some of my favourite, from days gone by, include:
+A few of my favourites from days gone by, some with colorful names, include:

-The stretch above and below Afan Argoed Country Park
+- The stretches above and below Afan Argoed Country Park

 I had the honour of being the 1970 Afan Valley Angling Club Champion, having caught the largest fish submitted for the season.
 Caught at Maes-Y-Bettws above the footbridge.
 I’m sure there were more deserving catches that weren’t submitted.